 If there is one feature that really stands about this kayak is its stability.
 I have taken it out on windy days and when the water is rough and so far it has not disappointed me.
 I think a shorter length and increased width is the reason behind it.

 You can essentially stand on it even when the water is rough without worrying about flipping.
-Footrests which are of non-skid foam which really helps in this regard.
+Footrests that are of non-skid foam really help in this regard.
 Moreover, the stand-assist rope despite being a little bit short helps in balancing too.
-The best thing about non-skid foam is that they don’t really heat up so even if you are barefooted you can stand on it without burning your feet.
+The best thing about non-skid foam is that it doesn’t really heat up so even if you are barefooted you can stand on it without burning your feet.

 Storage - Plenty of Unusable Space

 Catch 100 features a compartment at the front which runs all the way into the back.
 This might sound good but it isn’t as good as it sounds.
 One might think that it can be used to store fishing rods but the problem is it won’t fit in.